hanmacrad2/FCNs_GCNs_classify_fmri/README.md

 A number of time windows for fmri classification were used including 6, 8 and 16 blocks.
 Note that the repetition time (TR) of the fmri data, whci is the time it takes to scan all slices, is equal to 2.47 secs in this instance.
 As mentioned above, the main focus of the analyses was;

 #### 1. Comparison of FCNs vs GCNs
 The classification performance of the FCNs was compared to that of the GCNs to determine which was the optimal classifier in the context of decoding fmri data.
+The fmri data was split into equaly sized blocks of timepoints, for example, the 192 timepoints would be split into 26 x 8 blocks for a block duration of 8.
+THe FCN and GCN models were then used in a Machine Learning manner to classify each timepoint as coming from each of the 26 blocks.
 As shown below, the best results were obtained using the FCN model, achieving a mean accuracy of 90.7%, and so the FCN was used for further analysis as below.